-This research achieved to create a comprehensive tool base of conceptual knowledge in geo-spatial application scenarios for all kinds of knowledge context in any media.
+With this research, a comprehensive subset of conceptual knowledge reference divisions was created, further developed, and finally compiled from the practical application case studies, which have been conducted and further developed over the last decades.
+This research achieved to create a comprehensive tool base of conceptual knowledge in geo-spatial application scenarios for all kinds of multi-disciplinary knowledge context in any media.
 The implemented superordinate knowledge based solution fulfills all the required criteria as was presented and discussed in this paper.

 The result was employed to successfully implement a wide range of different geo-spatial cases.

-With this research, a comprehensive subset of references to conceptual knowledge, allowing geo-spatially dominated facetted knowledge, was created, further developed, and finally compiled from the application case studies, which have been conducted over the last three decades.
+Based on the presented research and practiced during extensive creation and development of complementary knowledge resources, a comprehensive subset of references to conceptual knowledge, allowing geo-spatially dominated facetted knowledge, was created, further developed, and finally compiled from the application case studies, which have been conducted over the last three decades.
 Knowledge based fundaments, e.g., those built on UDC, showed to have a very high impact on knowledge creation and mining in theory and practice, not only for spatial knowledge.